 How to get to Mykonos

 By air: There are many flights from Athens and Thessaloniki to Mykonos.
 The flight trip from Athens to Mykonos is about 30 minutes.
-During the summer months, many airlines have direct flights to Mykonos from many European cities.
+During the summer months, many airlines have direct flights to Mykonos from many European cities and the Middle East.

 For our transfers around the island we used Golden Transfers, a luxury transportation company.